-With the amount of choice available to every level of consumer - from a lengthy list of tech specifications all the way down to finding out What’s the Best Computer Monitor Size - picking your next monitor can be an overwhelming task.
+With the amount of choice available to every level of consumer - from a lengthy list of tech specifications all the way down to finding out What’s the Best Computer Monitor Size - picking what type of monitor you want can be an overwhelming task.

 The recent trend of curved monitors gaining popularity among gaming enthusiasts and working professionals has added another layer of decision-making.
 Are curved monitors better?
 Doesn’t the latest technology always equal the best option?
 Should I buy a curved computer monitor?
+Do I want a dual monitor setup?
 Let’s get into the details below.

 Ever since LCD screens took hold in the mid-00s as they became affordable, the flat screen has dominated the workplace.
 Fast-forward to today, and it’s now curved monitors that are gaining popularity and affordability.
 And there is a good reason for this!